The Eichler Way: Stylish Modern Living in the Suburbs

-This 3,312-sq.-ft., 3-bedroom home (top) looks as if it could be taken from one of Joseph Eichler's California developments.
+This 3,312-sq.-ft., 3-bedroom home (top) looks as if it could be taken from one of Joseph Eichlers California developments.
 Although it is larger than a typical Eichler, it has a light-filled atrium-like interior – evidenced by the Great Room (bottom) with high ceiling and clerestory windows in addition to lots of glass.
 The sliders on each side open to courtyards for outdoor living.
-The house also has vaulted ceilings, disdinctive roof profiles, an open floor plan, and minimalist design (Plan #202-1022).
+The house also has vaulted ceilings, distinctive roof profiles, an open floor plan, and a minimalist design (Plan #202-1022).

 The Beginnings: From Dairy Salesman to Real Estate Developer

 Born in the Bronx to European Jewish parents, Eichler was raised in a politically liberal family and grew up in the culturally diverse community of New York City.
 Although his parents were of modest means, Eichler attended New York University and graduated with a business degree.
 A career on Wall Street prepared him for a leadership role in the tough business world.

 When Eichler married Lilian Moncharsh – whose family owned a butter and eggs wholesale firm – he eventually worked for his in-laws and joined the competitive food industry.
 In 1940 Eichler moved with his wife and two sons to California so that he could assume the position of treasurer of the San Francisco-based family business.